"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 The first boy looked delighted beyond words; he took his backpack off his lap and declared himself free.
 "Go ahead, blondie."

-"Of course, there's just something so drawn out about them, don't you agree?"
+"Of course, there's just something so drawn out about it, don't you agree?"

 "Exactly!"
-Ben said enthusiastically, so clearly enthralled that a woman was finally giving him the time of day he didn't even see me arrive.
+Ben said enthusiastically, so clearly enthralled that a woman was finally giving him the time of day he didn't even see me approach.

 He was gone before I got to two.

-After class, Rose and I went our separate ways.
+After English, Rose and I went our separate ways.

 As I approached, one of the girls fled, telling her friend that they would talk after class.

-Ben from the earlier class was sitting next the girl's friend.
-He watched me warily, as though expecting me to use the same tactics on this girl.
+Manga-loving Ben from the earlier class was sitting next the girl's friend.
+He watched me warily out of the corner of his, as though expecting me to use the same tactics on this girl.

-She picked her head up and eyed me, pushing mahogany hair out of her eyes.
-She was so pale; I would have thought she was one of us if I hadn't smelled her blood rushing through her veins.
+The remaining girl turned to face me, pushing mahogany hair out of her eyes so that she wafted the fragrance of her blood toward me in renewed wisps.
+She was surprisingly pale for a human, almost vampire-like in her coloring; I would have thought she was one of us if I hadn't smelled the pungent blood rushing through her veins.

 "Why?"
 She asked.

-"Because I said -" I stopped myself.
-I wasn't used to being questioned by humans.
-"I'd like to sit there."
+"Because I-" I paused.
+I wasn't accustomed to being questioned by humans.
+"I'd like to sit here."

-She gestured to the empty seat next to her.
+She gestured to the empty seat next to her almost playfully.

 "I like to sit by myself," I said, frowning.

-"So do I," She said slyly.
+"So do I," She teased slyly.
 "You're welcome to sit elsewhere."
-I sighed pointedly.

-Why was this girl, whose neck I could snap with a flick of my wrist not frightened by my bulk and sinister demeanor?
+Why was this girl, whose neck I could snap with a flick of my wrist, not frightened by my bulk and sinister demeanor?
 Had I lost my touch?
+The others had been so easy to deflect.

 She narrowed her eyes.
-"No need to be rude."
+"There's no need to be rude.
+I was here first, you know."

 I leaned close to her until I could see myself reflecting in her eyes.
 "You move and give the seat, woman!"
-I wasn't about to let myself be bested.
+I wasn't about to let myself be bested by this, this...this girl.

-She remained nonchalant, although her hands were shaking.
+She remained nonchalant.
 "Or what?
 You'll bite me?"

 "This isn't first grade," She said, frowning at me.
 "And I don't have cooties."